feat-agency/vite-convert-images/README.md

 | `hero@3x.png`      | `hero@3x.webp`, `hero@3x.avif`, `hero@2x.*`, `hero@1x.*` |
 | `icon@2x.png`      | `icon@2x.webp`, `icon@2x.avif`, `icon@1x.*`              |

+## 🕓 Development-Only Behavior

+`vite-convert-images` uses Vite’s `watchChange` hook to detect when image files are added, modified or removed.
+This means:

+- 🧩 Image conversion runs only while the Vite dev server is active.

+- ⚡ It processes new or updated images on the fly — no need to restart the server.

+- 🧱 During vite build, you can optionally disable or replace it with your own image optimization step if needed.

+This approach ensures that the plugin:

+- Doesn’t slow down your production builds

+- Keeps development feedback loops instant and responsive

+- Provides a live, automatic image pipeline while you work

 ## 🚀 Why Use This?
 Modern web performance starts with images. `vite-convert-images` helps you ship smaller, smarter, and future-proof image assets without any manual work.